cfw-guide/ios.cfw.guide/_pages/en_US/package-managers.md

 <div class="notice--info">{{ sileo | markdownify }}</div>

-## Zebra
+### Zebra

 {% capture zebra %}
 Zebra is the newest of the bunch.
 Taking inspiration from Cydia's design, it's able to refresh sources far quicker than Cydia and runs decently well on older hardware.
-Zebra isn't perfect, but it's a great start to replacing the againg Cydia package manager.
+Zebra isn't perfect, but it's a great start to replacing the ageing Cydia package manager.

 URL: <code><a href="https://getzbra.com/" target="_blank">https://getzbra.com/</a></code>
 {% endcapture %}